danielle16/amazon-storefront/README.md

 7 August 2018

 #### Description
-This application allows the user to chose from one of the five options, View Products for Sale
+This application allows the user to choose from one of the five options, View Products for Sale
   View Low Inventory
   Add to Inventory